biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 ![Structure](/assets/Knit.gif)

-* Examples of the HMTL report can be downloaded [here](https://drive.google.com/drive/folders/1_qs2AmvIDZDVvMYmauwVO0svxa2K0tt8?usp=sharing)
+* An example of the HMTL report can be downloaded [here](https://drive.google.com/drive/folders/1_qs2AmvIDZDVvMYmauwVO0svxa2K0tt8?usp=sharing)

 * The HTML report should have the following information: